 This is a positive program with two key objectives.
 First, it helps encourage students to overcome their hardships and get back on track toward a high school diploma.
 Second, the award recognizes those students who are often overlooked for their accomplishments.
 This special recognition serves as a powerful example to all students that hard work and perseverance really do pay.

-The primary focus of the National Exchange Club, of which the Augusta Exchange Club is part, is the PREVENTION OF CHILD ABUSE.
+The primary focus of the National Exchange Club, of which the Exchange Club of Augusta is part, is the PREVENTION OF CHILD ABUSE.
 Every year Child Protective Service agencies investigate more that 3.25 million reports of child abuse and neglect.
 Child abuse can come in the form of physical, emotional, sexual or just plain neglect.
-The Augusta Exchange Club is proud to be involved in this National Program of Service on the local level.
-The majority of contributions by the Augusta Exchange Club to charitable organizatons go to agencies directly or indirectly related to the Prevention of Child Abuse.
+The Exchange Club of Augusta is proud to be involved in this National Program of Service on the local level.
+The majority of contributions by the Exchange Club of Augusta to charitable organizatons go to agencies directly or indirectly related to the Prevention of Child Abuse.

 Book of Golden Deeds